Over the years, cycling changed the way of training considerably, now everyone recommends training with potentiometer.

 Then it was the heart rate monitor and having really low pulsations at rest was related to the cyclist's state of shape.
 While many of these statements are largely true, we are now in a cycling stage where potentiometer training has become indispensable If you want to excel, either in cycling or in triathlon.

 The cadence can be affected by the length of the legs and length of the cranks.
 Just as pulsations can be affected by stress, caffeine, rest, etc. But nevertheless, the power measured in watts generated by our legs does not change and is the more accurate measure what can we get so far To measure the effort.

 There is still much to improve in the field of potentiometers.
 Did you train 3 windy hours against 250 watts?
 Wear is terrible, when environmental factors influence.
 But remains the most accurate method to train and The best for now.

 When training with the power meter we can observe how our pulsations pass from 120 to 160 and vice versa while maintaining the same output power on the legs.

 It wasn't until long ago that I asked myself the same question.
 The answer is simple; If I want to make the most of the little time I have to train, I need to train with power.

 What is the reason?
-Unlike heart rate based training, the power allows us to measure the muscular demands of the effort instead of just aerobics.
-The metric-based approach to training that provides power is invaluable in helping athletes achieve their goals.
+Unlike training based on heart rate, the power allows us to measure the muscular demands of the effort instead of just aerobics.
+The metrics-based approach to training that power provides is invaluable in helping athletes achieve their goals.

-It is perhaps one of the most important metrics, according to the rule, other things being equal, the rider with the highest power / weight ratio will be the fastest.
+It's perhaps one of the most important metrics, according to the rule, all other things being equal, the rider with the highest power-to-weight ratio will be the fastest.

 Simply put, it is the amount of energy you produce per kilogram of body weight.
 The higher the number, the stronger you will be.